Hexanol777/PAC-Pixel-Art-Converter/README.md

 ## Usage

-1. Run the PAC application(this can also be done by clicking on PAC - GUI.pyw):
+1. Run the PAC application(this can also be done by running PAC - GUI.pyw):

    ```bash
    python pac-gui.py